Noto-AI/take-home-challenge-aj/README.md

 - A concise explanation of how your scheduling logic works.

 - You are expected to make reasonable decisions about scope, edge cases, and any missing details.

+- Include test cases or test scripts to demonstrate that your backend service functions as expected.